 WHY SHOULD I REVIEW MY CREDIT REPORT?

-Reviewing your credit report regularly will help you identify errors or warning signs of identity theft, so you can take steps to address them.
-Financial institutions, landlords, and prospective employers may look at your report, so it’s important to make sure that it is an accurate reflection of your creditworthiness.
+Reviewing your credit report regularly will help you identify errors or warning signs of identity theft, so you can take steps to address these issues.
+Financial institutions, landlords, and prospective employers may also look at your report, and it’s important that it is an accurate reflection of your creditworthiness.

 HOW DO I GET A COPY OF MY REPORT?